 Nevertheless, in 1988, ATV manufacturers entered into a 10 year agreement with the CPSC.
 Under the agreement ATV manufacturers made a $100 million commitment to expand safety programs.
 Additionally, even though three-wheel ATC sales were dropping off, manufacturers agreed to stop distributing ATCs in the U.S.

 If history is bound to repeat itself, the sport UTV is headed in a similar direction as the ATC three-wheeler.
 The Yamaha Rhino is currently the biggest target, and Yamaha has worked out an agreement with the CPSC to “repair” existing Rhinos.
 Yamaha is facing an onslaught of lawsuits from users that for the most part have tipped their vehicles over and have been injured or killed.

 From what I have seen in reviewing many of the accidents that I see reported in the newspapers, a lot can be blamed on users not following manufacturer guidelines for proper use.
-For example, here are the two most recent accidents that happened in May 2009:

 The accidents are tragic, that is for sure.
 But if you look past the inflammatory reporting you will find that in both instances, many guidelines were completely ignored that would have either prevented the accident or surely lessened the severity.

 In the case of the 13 year old boy, he was not wearing a seat belt, he is under 16 years old, the Rhino was new (lack of experience), he was not wearing a helmet and there was no adult supervision.

 With the father that died in the roll over, the Rhino was carrying one driver and 5 children as passengers in a two person vehicle.
 No one had seat belts on, and the father was carrying his one year old son on his lap.